Last updated on May 3rd, 2023 at 09:39 am

 Buying Used

 Buying used gear is a great way to save money when building your home gym.
-I wrote an entire step by step guide to getting great deals on used gear that you can see here.
+I wrote an entire step-by-step guide to getting great deals on used gear, which you can see here.
 One of the best things to buy used is your set of plates.

 Good quality plates and bumpers will last a long time.
 With some care, you can usually find great deals on gently used plates.